Dow, S&P 500 Rise, Oil Drops to 18-Year Low

 U.S. crude-oil prices came under renewed pressure as the restrictions on business activity in most economies -- combined with the threat of elevated production levels from Saudi Arabia and Russia -- raised the prospect of a longer downturn in fuel markets.

-While equities are stable this morning, the market to watch is crude, said Art Cashin, the head of UBS' floor operations at the NYSE, in a morning note.
+The price of oil is the market other traders are watching today, said Art Cashin, the head of UBS' floor operations at the NYSE, in a morning note.
 Traders are guessing there may be a "major test" at the $17-$18 level, he said.

 Despite the moves in equities, though, stock prices don't yet reflect the level of disruption to business activity taking place in the U.S., said Sophie Huynh, a strategist at Société Générale.